-The best way to answer this question is really to flip it around.
+The best way to answer this question is to flip it around.
 These are important life skills that can be applied to project management.
-Patience, time management, communication – these are all necessary skills no matter what field you're going into , and can make you a more efficient and charismatic individual.
+Patience, time management, and communication are all necessary skills no matter what field you're going into, and can make you a more efficient and charismatic individual.

 As for why this helps in a project management setting, there are two main umbrellas that these skills fall under: organization and motivation.

 Organization is necessary for any big team.
 It's very easy for details to get lost and for communication to fall through the cracks if the structure of the project is not organized correctly.
 One unseen message about a small change can spell disaster, especially if it is unnoticed for a few weeks, and the mistake is built upon over time, potentially wasting weeks of work.

 Motivation is a less tangible but no less important facet of project management.
 Depending on the end goal, projects can take anywhere between a couple of weeks to multiple months.
 If you or your team struggle to maintain momentum as the days tick by, deadlines may be missed, work may be subpar, and the entire project might fall through.